www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 API requests may be throttled.
 Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many requests you are allowed until throttling kicks in.
 Making too many requests in a short time frame will cause Harvest to return an `HTTP 429` response.

-<aside class="warning">If you need to pull data at a rate faster than the rate limit will allow, please contact us!</aside>

 ## Pagination

 ```